eggrollofchaos/zillow_housing_project/README.md

 ## Methods
 Our methodology implements the CRISP-DM model for exploratory data analysis, cleaning, modeling, and evaluation.
 We leveraged SARIMAX modeling from [statsmodels](https://www.statsmodels.org/stable/generated/statsmodels.tsa.statespace.sarimax.SARIMAX.html) to analysis and forecast the home values.
-The quality of our modeling was determined with the (AIC value)[https://en.wikipedia.org/wiki/Akaike_information_criterion].
+The quality of our modeling was determined with the [AIC value](https://en.wikipedia.org/wiki/Akaike_information_criterion).
 We also performed statistical analysis via [SciPy Stats](https://docs.scipy.org/doc/scipy/reference/stats.html) to further make inferences on the data.
 Other tools used include Python, NumPy, and Pandas.
 Visualizations were created with MatPlotLib and Seaborn.

 ## Conclusion